chrisnoonan98675/site/README.md

       - security
       - password
       - dictionary
-      - xl-deploy-4.0.x
-      - xl-deploy-4.5.x
       ---

 ### Categories vs. tags

 *Categories* can be used to form permalinks, while tags cannot.
-Tags are case-sensitive and cannot contain spaces.
+Tags are case-sensitive and should always be in **lowercase** (capitalisation affects the way Liquid sorts tags).

 In our setup:

 * Categories are product IDs (`xl-deploy`, `xl-release`)
 * Tags are:
     * Concepts (`plugin`, `rules`)
-    * Product IDs with version numbers (`xl-deploy-4.5.x`, `xl-release-4.0.x`)
     * Middleware and CI tools (`tomcat`, `maven`)

 ### Drafts